hashonetech/crop-module/README.md

                     ratioValue = 1F / 1F,
                     cropOutline = RectCropShape(id = 0, title = "Rect")
                 ),
-                RatioData(
+		//TODO: For migration to New Version - Do not use id = 3 RatioData(
                     id = 4,
                     title = "2:3",